wp-plugins/wp-meta-and-date-remover/readme.txt

 Donate link: -
 Tags: free,theme,meta,date,author, website, posts, pages, metadata, post, home page, remover, entry-meta, css,front page Requires at least: 3.0.1
-Tested up to: 4.2
+Tested up to: 4.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
+stable.
-License: GPLv2
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Remove meta information from posts and pages.
 Just plug and play.

 == Description ==

-WP Meta and date remover can removes Author name,Date and other information from pages and posts.Plugin works on every standard WP theme including 2011 to 2015.
-Plugin also includes simple guide which works for every non standard WP theme.Plugin also includes simple guide which works for every non standard WP theme.
-== Installation ==
+WP meta and date remover is capable to remove meta and date information from posts and pages.
+Plugin works on every standard,free,premium,bootstrap based wordpress themes. plugin uses two methods to remove meta data, which means it support almost all themes.
+You also can follow <a href="http://practicalprogrammers.net/wordpress-meta-removal-guide">my genuine guide</a>.
+It works for every theme.

 1. Install the plugin from the plugins directory, or upload the wp-meta-and-date-remove folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress